vishalsingh2972/NamasteJS-Notes/Notes/10-Closures.md

 //....................after 1000 lines of code z();
 ```
-- When y is returned, not only is the fun returned but the entire closure (fun
+- When y is returned, not only is the function returned but the entire closure (func.
   y + its lexical scope) is returned and put inside z.
 So when z is used
   somewhere else in program, it still remembers var a inside x()
 - Closure is a very powerful concept of JS, just because this function remembers